Mississippi State routs No. 12 LSU 37-7

+Mississippi State's football series against LSU dates to 1896 and includes a whole bunch of heartbreak.

+That wasn't the case Saturday night.
+In fact, the Bulldogs had one long party at the Tigers' expense.

-Nick Fitzgerald threw two touchdown passes and ran for two more scores to help Mississippi State rout No. 12 LSU 37-7 on Saturday night.
+Nick Fitzgerald threw two touchdown passes and ran for two more scores to help Mississippi State rout No. 12 LSU 37-7 in a Southeastern Conference stunner.
+It was the largest margin of victory for the Bulldogs in the 111-game series.

+It wasn't just that the Bulldogs were able to win, it's how they won.
+They physically dominated the Tigers on both sides of the ball, pushing LSU around in front of a delighted crowd of 60,000-plus that responded with constant roars and the deafening clanging of their trademark cowbells.

+"There is nothing more fun than just going out there and kicking someone's butt, for the lack of a better term," Fitzgerald said.
+"We had a great time.
+We were very physical.
+We knew we were going to move the ball on them.
+We knew if we played how we were supposed to play, we'd be fine."

 Fitzgerald was 15-of-23 passing for 180 yards.
 Keith Mixon caught six passes for 97 yards and a touchdown.
 Freshman Jace Christmann made the first three field goals of his career, connecting from 30, 45 and 27 yards.